By Ellen – (Vermont)

 However, to the right and around the point, which will avoid the boats, is shallow rock that was never rough during the week we were there.
-We had an Airbnb overlooking this bay and the water was clear enough that we could see the bottom from our balcony, about 50ft above the water.
+We had an Airbnb overlooking this bay and the water was clear enough that we could see the bottom from our balcony, about 50 feet above the water.

 My hubby and son saw not many fish but four turtles, one almost as big as a car, and a very large school of what were probably Bigeye Scads.
-I went another day, no turtles, but an enormous school of scad, perhaps 45x45x3ft on size, that just parted as I swam through, reforming and swirling around, eventually forming a ring around me!
-One of the coolest things I've ever seen.
+I went another day, no turtles, but an enormous school of scad, perhaps 45x45x3 feet on size, that just parted as I swam through, reforming and swirling around, eventually forming a ring around me!
+One of the coolest things I’ve ever seen.
 There were large numbers of different species of fish and an eel.
 Coral was so-so.
 Lovely spot!